melecouvreur/climbing-app/README.md

 - Access the MySQL interface in terminal by running `mysql -u root -p`
 - Create a new database called users: `create database users`
-- Add a `.env` file to the project folder of this repo containing MySQL authentication information:
+- Add a `.env` file to the climbing-app folder of this repo containing MySQL authentication information:
   - DB_HOST=localhost
   - DB_USER=root
   - DB_NAME=users